Body + Mind is reader-supported. We may earn an affiliate commission when you buy through some of the links on our site.

 Essential oils also activate scent receptors in your brain.
 Fragrances like citrus help energize you and improve your focus, while others like lavender ease stress and relax you.

 Research on forest bathers indicates that inhaling chemicals called phytoncides helps kick the human immune system into high gear.
 It’s reasonable to assume some fragrances might also activate pathways that increase your resistance to germs.
-One 2008 study found that eucalyptus essential oil lowered levels of inflammatory cytokines while increasing numbers of innate immune cells in rats.
+One 2024 study on eucalyptus essential oil found that it can alleviate the inflammation characteristic of arthritis, respiratory ailments and skin disorders.

-Mindfulness entails getting into the present, breaking the negative thought cycle that has you ruminating on past mistakes or future fears.
-One way you can increase your ability to remain in the moment is concentrating on your five senses — including scent.
+Mindfulness entails getting into the present and breaking the negative thought cycle that has you ruminating on past mistakes or future fears.
+One way you can increase your ability to remain in the moment is by concentrating on your five senses — including scent.
 Some people successfully use lavender essential oil to quell panic attacks.
+Inhaling the aroma is enough to break the cascade of negative thoughts.

 Like incense, essential oils do have a few drawbacks.
 Please consider the following before use.